Pwd9000-ML/blog-devto/posts/2021/Github-Automate-Azure-RBAC/Github-Automate-Azure-RBAC.md

 - [Operations format](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-definitions#operations-format)
 - [Assignable Scopes](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-definitions#assignablescopes)

-### Configure our Github actions workflow
+### Configure our GitHub actions workflow

-The next thing we will do is create our Github actions workflow and script.
+The next thing we will do is create our GitHub actions workflow and script.
 Lets create the following `yaml` file in our repository.

 1. Under `[.github/workflows]` create the following YAML file `[Rbac-Apply.yml]`: